pangling4/ME405_Lab5/readme.md

 location.
 Our plan is to use scrap metal from the ME 405 Lab for all the links as well as the baseplate.
 We will also use scrap MDF from the ME 405 Lab as a base for motors and links to be mounted on.
-In order to actuate the driven links, we will use ??? motors with encoders to faciliate closed loop position control.
+In order to actuate the driven links, we will use DC gear motors with encoders to faciliate closed loop position control.
 The pen's machining operation will be turned 'on'/'off' using a solenoid.
-The connections between links and the drawing platform will use ?bearings? to allow for low friction rotation.
+The connections between links and the drawing platform will use ball bearings to allow for low friction rotation.

 ## Preliminary Bill of Materials